PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 5. System asks to input a comment about the individual
 6. User writes their comment and clicks accept
 7. System uploads review to the target's profile at the corresponding section
-8. System finds the average of the ratings and updates it?
-BIG IF

 ##Search for a Listing
 1. System prompts a Search bar